-But first, what is company culture and why does it matter?
-Read on to find out why it is important and how you can use communication strategies to improve workplace culture.
+But first, what is company culture anyways and why does it matter?
+Read on to find out why it is important and how you can use communication strategies to improve company culture.

-Before we go into how you can create a strong company culture through internal communications, it’s important to understand what exactly workplace culture is.
+Before we go into how you can create a strong company culture through internal communications, it’s important to understand what exactly company culture is.

 When we interview candidates, we look for people who will fit into the company culture.
 However, if the internal climate is problematic, even employees who are a cultural fit, become disengaged and less productive.
 Building a strong company culture is key to creating a healthy climate that reflects what your organization stands for.

 How do internal communications and strong company culture go hand in hand?
 There are numerous benefits you’ll enjoy when you make effective communication your benchmark.